 Increase Productivity By Breaking Bad Habits

-Hi, my name is Jim and “I’m powerless” to increase productivity while cramming my brain with more than it can handle.
+Hi, my name is Jim, and “I’m powerless” to increase productivity while cramming my brain with more than it can handle.
 While this sounds like this line out of Alcoholics Anonymous, Jim couldn’t help but laugh when I told him I could see him standing at a meeting and introducing himself as a recovering multi-tasking-aholic.

-As Jim, a hard working financial industry entrepreneur, it’s easy to get habituated into working harder instead of smarter.
+As Jim, a hard-working financial industry entrepreneur, it’s easy to get habituated into working harder instead of smarter.

 Because our subconscious programming is running the show from behind the scenes!

-That along with negative beliefs about money, millions of people are “running on sabotaging autopilot with old scripts” that don’t even belong to them
+Along with negative beliefs about money, millions of people are “running on sabotaging autopilot with old scripts” that don’t even belong to them

 …yet those scripts dictate how much success they achieve in life and business.